tommasoc80/woah_2025_shot_selection/README.md

 The /data/ folder contains the followings:
 - the format we have used to compute the entropy scores with [MACE](https://github.com/dirkhovy/MACE)
--

-We make available the following data distributions *only* for replicability purposes since there is no
+- the plots in Appendix A
+- the full output from [MACE](https://github.com/dirkhovy/MACE)
+- the code to extract the shots for the ICL experiments

+Additionally, we make available the following data distributions *only* for replicability purposes for the GAB and SBIC datasets.
+For GAB, we make available the splits for train and dev we have used for the experiments with [HateBERT](https://huggingface.co/GroNLP/hateBERT).
+For SBIC, we make avaialble the data with the aggrgated labels for the offensive lagauge detection task we report in all experimnts (with LLMs and with HateBERT) in the paper.

+All predictions of all the models are avaialble upon request (mail to t [dot] caselli [at] rug [dot] nl).